Why study nursing online? Studying externally lets you gain a valuable degree with minimal time away from work or family.

 UNE Bachelor of Nursing

 The University of New England was the first Australian university to offer distance education for nurses.
 The bachelor-degree course involves 880 hours of supervised clinical practice over 6 trimesters.
-It is normally organised in block placements of 2-4 weeks each trimester at health facilities across NSW.
+Field placements are normally organised in block placements of 2-4 weeks each trimester at health facilities across NSW.
 Clinical training is available by attending intensive residential schools at Armidale or regular sessions in Tamwworth.

 USQ Bachelor of Nursing

 The University of Southern Queensland's Bachelor of Nursing degree consists of coursework, clinical simulation in campus laboratories and clinical experience (840 hours) in a variety of healthcare settings.
 Clinical experience is mainly in the Toowoomba and Fraser Coast Health Districts.
 For distance students, the on-campus part can be studied in intensive residential schools each semester.

 To enroll in an online nursing course, you first need to work out which nursing school to study with.
 Location may be the most important factor for bachelor degrees.

 All nursing bachelor courses and some postgraduate courses have residential attendance requirements.
 That means you need to attend a nurse training facility for blocks of 2 days or longer at a time.